-Maine Democrats elect new party leaders
+Maine Democrats elect new leaders

 “I am honored to serve as the chair of the Maine Democratic Party and humbled by the trust that the Maine Democratic State Committee has placed in me,” said Marra.
 “The Democratic Party is a reflection of America [and] are a diverse group, and although we don’t always agree, the experiences, issues, and ideals we each bring to the table make us a vibrant party that represents the interests of our state and our nation.”

 Also elected on Sunday was Erik Gunderson to a two-year term as state committee vice chairman.
+Gunderson was unopposed.

-Gundersen currently serves as a policy advisor to Speaker of the House Sara Gideon, and has spent the last eight years working for Maine House Democrats in various capacities.
+Gundersen currently serves as a policy adviser to House Speaker Sara Gideon, D-Freeport, and has spent the last eight years working for Maine House Democrats in various capacities.

 Marra and Gundersen replace outgoing Chairman Phil Bartlett and Vice Chairwoman Peggy Schaffer, respectively.